-Holiday cottages in Wales are truly exceptional and provide the perfect retreat for an idyllic British break.
-Wales is home to more than 55 National Trust holiday cottages, dotted across the lush mountainous terrain of the Welsh countryside, from Pembrokeshire to Snowdonia and Trust cottages offer a truly unique holiday like no other.
+Holiday cottages in Wales are truly exceptional and provide the perfect retreat for an idyllic UK break.
+Wales is home to more than 55 National Trust holiday cottages, dotted across the lush mountainous terrain of the Welsh countryside, from Pembrokeshire to Snowdonia, and Trust cottages offer a unique getaway like no other.

-Holiday cottages in Wales are the epitome of a UK getaway, whether it be a long weekend break or a family holiday to escape for some adventure and rest from the day-to-day antics.
+Holiday cottages in Wales are the epitome of a UK holiday, whether it be a long weekend break or a family holiday to escape for some adventure and rest from the day-to-day antics.
 We have a charming collection of cottages in some wonderful locations across the Welsh landscape, including many on the west coast where the sandy bays are superb for watching the sunset.

 Welsh holiday cottages come in all shapes and sizes, boasting some impressive views in a selection of lovely locations.
 Take in the panoramic views across the Bristol Channel to Lundy, all the way over to Exmoor in Devon, to the sun-drenched Rhossili, the highest point on the Gower peninsula.
 Don't forget Snowdonia!

-The National Trust has over 20 unique Pembrokeshire Welsh holiday cottages and Pembrokeshire is famed for golden sands that stretch for miles on end with the towering cliffsides providing a compelling backdrop to any coast and they’re covered with wildflowers and wildlife.
+The National Trust have over 20 unique Pembrokeshire Welsh holiday cottages and Pembrokeshire is famed for golden sands that stretch for miles on end with the towering cliffsides providing a compelling backdrop to any coast and they’re covered with wildflowers and wildlife.

 The National Trust owns over 60,000 acres of coast and countryside in North Wales, including some land at the majestic mountains of Snowdonia.
 Feeling brave?
 Visit Beddgelert, where the legend of the dragon was born!

 In North Wales, the vast dramatic mountain scenery of Snowdonia, with its rushing rivers, wailing waterfalls and the Nant Gwynant valley nestled amongst the mountains and hills, draws people back time and time again.

 Snowdonia boasts a broad mountainous setting with its lakes and rock-strewn mountain passes.
 Snowdon is the highest mountain in all of Wales and impressively stands over 1,000 meters tall.
 Snowdon formed from volcanoes over 400 million years ago, and today, it is one of the UK’s most popular mountains and is one of three mountains that makes up the Three Peak Challenge.